By Steve Cooper, VJMC Editor

-Before the advent of modern, two-part curing, body fillers that damaged thin gauge sheet metal work on bikes and cars was repaired by panel beating and puddling.
-The former is a higher art form that requires very significant skills, training, experience and a fair capital outlay; the latter is a skill that can be relatively easily acquired and lends itself to many restoration tasks we commonly encounter.
+Before the advent of modern, two-part curing, body fillers that damaged thin gauge sheet metal work on bikes and cars were repaired by panel beating and puddling.
+The former is a higher art form that requires very significant skills, training, experience, and a fair capital outlay; the latter is a skill that can be relatively easily acquired and lends itself to many restoration tasks we commonly encounter.

 Welding or heating can recreate and repair damaged panel work, but the final profiles will almost certainly need further work.
-The various epoxy-based body fillers available fulfil an amazing number of roles but they do have limitations; they are prone to moisture absorbance, sometimes lose adhesion and occasionally shrink.
+The various epoxy-based body fillers available fulfil an amazing number of roles but they do have limitations; they are prone to moisture absorbance, sometimes lose adhesion, and occasionally shrink.

 A quick word about working practices here.
 I am applying heat to a fuel tank but this has been cleaned before the welding fabrication so I have no concerns about fire.
-Ensure any items you may work on are similarly safeguarded; work with ventilation and use hand, dust and eye protection where appropriate.
+Ensure any items you may work on are similarly safeguarded; work with ventilation and use hand, dust, and eye protection where appropriate.

 The metal filler used is solder; a blend of tin and lead that is intrinsically safe in our process but should be treated with care for obvious reasons.
 To put this into perspective, the now common epoxy-based body fillers are known sensitizers, causing all manner of issues yet we treat them with impunity.
 Many never use gloves with this system despite the recommendation, let alone dust masks when sanding.
 So here goes; a mature tank being refurbished by an old codger using ancient technology...a perfect recipe for CMM.

 Whether you choose to use body filler or body solder, the steel requiring covering needs to be clean and free from paint, dirt, rust, and grease.
-The tank has been thoroughly cleaned to ensure there’s nothing on the remaining paint that will affect the subsequent work or get transferred to the paint removing wheel.
-Rather than use paint stripper, I’m using a purpose made abrasive paint removing wheel on a drill.
-These are available from car spares shop or eBay for little money and once used you’ll wonder how you ever got by without them.
+The tank has been thoroughly cleaned to ensure there’s nothing on the remaining paint that will affect the subsequent work or get transferred to the paint removing the wheel.
+Rather than use a paint stripper, I’m using a purpose-made abrasive paint removing wheel on a drill.
+These are available from a car spares shop or eBay for little money and once used you’ll wonder how you ever got by without them.
 The abrasive removes old paint and decals along with rust to give a clean satin steel surface.
-I’m leaving the paint in place where I don’t need to puddle to prevent any unnecessary rusting.
+I’m leaving the paint in a place where I don’t need to puddle to prevent any unnecessary rusting.

 A closer look at the tanks shows the various seams that need to be filled or covered.
 The side seams don’t need a great depth of filling but are quite wide when a straight edge is laid across them.
 The tank top presents a different challenge as I am aiming to create a smooth profile rather than keep the current camel’s hump look.
 It’s in this second area where body solder wins hands down over modern body fillers.
 Large or deep areas of body filler can shrink, crack or lose adhesion; the body solder simply stays put just like the soldered joints in your home’s plumbing system.

 Here I’ve applied a thin but continuous coating of solder paint to a seam.
 This contains a powerful flux and powdered solder.
 The flux chemically cleans the steel and prevents oxidation whilst the solder melts under heat and metallurgically bonds to the steel.
-When applying solder paint, always use a cheap natural hair brush, not one with synthetic bristles.
+When applying solder paint, always use a cheap natural hairbrush, not one with synthetic bristles.
 As you develop your technique and abilities you’ll find occasions where there’s a need to apply more solder paint to a hot metal surface.
 Natural bristles are fairly resistant to heat; synthetic bristles have a nasty tendency to melt, compromising the flux and solder’s ability to bond to the steel.

 Now we’re getting into the real action.
 I’m heating the solder paint with an ordinary gas torch, working gradually from one side of the joint to the other.
 The torch is played from side to side over larger areas to ensure uniform and comprehensive heating.
 If the solder paint spits excessively, you’ve applied too much or the flame is too intense.
 The paint will start to darken as the solder melts, turning silver.
 I remove the flame and wipe the joint with a pad of cotton cloth.
 This removes the excess solder/flux and also helps promote better tinning.
 Don’t use synthetic cloths as these will melt.

-Finally, I’m applying the body solder to the previously tinned areas, it’s not an elegant process but now I can actually see some real results.
+Finally, I’m applying the body solder to the previously tinned areas, it’s not an elegant process but, now I can see some real results.
 Warm the tinned steel at the same time as heating the solder so that molten blobs fall onto the panel.
-Transfer the heat to the solder on the tinned steel until it begins to flow and bond to the tinning, when you’ll see the edges of the blob flow.
+Transfer the heat to the solder on the tinned steel until it begins to flow and bond to the tinning where you’ll see the edges of the blob flow.
 As a novice, it’s easier to keep the panel horizontal as it will be much easier to control what you are doing.
 Aim to add sufficient material such that the solder you’ve melted is above the surface of the joint or area to be filled.
 Keep adding solder until the correct level has been achieved.

 After the first run, the tank now has a liberal coating of body solder in all the appropriate areas.
 There’s a fair amount of overspill but this can be simply lifted away.
-The flux in the solder paint will cause some quite dramatic rust unless washed off with water.
+The flux in the solder paint will cause quite dramatic rust unless washed off with water.
 Clean wet rags do the job well but throw them away after use.
 Excess tallow won’t cause a problem like the flux but can be wiped off when warm or washed away with a bike degreaser or similar when cold.

 Now I can see just how good or bad my initial applications of body solder and the subsequent filing have been.
 Generally speaking, the results are encouraging and I can see where the low spots are that will need further filling.
-This is just the same process whether you’re using body solder or epoxy-based body filler; it’d be a cold day in hell when the average enthusiast got all the low points filled first time.
+This is just the same process whether you’re using body solder or epoxy-based body filler; it’d be a cold day in hell when the average enthusiast got all the low points filled the first time.
 It’s worth remembering that I’m not trying to achieve total perfection here, any minor imperfections can be attended to at the painting and preparation stages later on.

-The remaining paint has been removed along with the majority of the surface rust and I can now get a much better idea of what the tank will ultimately look like.
+The remaining paint has been removed, along with the majority of the surface rust.
+I can now get a much better idea of what the tank will ultimately look like.
 The small surface imperfections can be attended to with a heavyweight soldering iron and a few dobs of body solder along with some Bakers’ fluid or some filler/stopping.
 A couple of coats of high build filler/primer should see the tank well on the way to completion.
 All I have to do now is decide on which of the half dozen paint schemes I have running through my mind.

-Although the most obvious route would have been to profile the tank with body filler I’m more than happy with the outcome achieved by puddling.
+Although the most obvious route would have been to profile the tank with body filler, I’m more than happy with the outcome achieved by puddling.
 The amount of filing and sanding with either method is about the same, but I’m confident that there will be no cracking or shrinkage on this tank.
 Another skill has been acquired and the satisfaction/achievement factor in doing this is a real confidence booster.

-For small dents or knocks less than the size of a 50p piece and moderately shallow modern body fillers still make sense but for my future classic projects, I’ll be reprising the techniques mastered here whenever significant panel fettling or repair is required.
+For small dents or knocks, less than the size of a 50p piece and moderately shallow modern body fillers still make sense but for my future classic projects, I’ll be reprising the techniques mastered here whenever significant panel fettling or repair is required.
 As a final note, I’ve weighed the tank before and after and the increase in weight is less than one and a half kilos.
 That’s a fairly modest penalty for a job that will last indefinitely.

-For more technical advice, visit Motorcycle Workshop Guides: The Complete List
+For more technical advice, visit Motorcycle Workshop Guides: The Complete List.